* denotes affiliate links

 Over to you…

-I hope this Bulb Energy review has helped you decide – as of a year and a half in as a customer, I’m still very happy.
-Sign up here!
+I hope this Bulb Energy review has helped you decide – after two years as a customer, I’m still very happy.
+Sign up here!*

 But if switching fills you with dread and you’d rather hand that job over to someone else to do it for you, click here to read about Look After My Bills, a free service to switch to the best deals on your behalf.